athos/Postmortem/README.md

 Any Clojure data can be used as a log entry key, such as keywords (as in the above examples), symbols, integers, strings or whatever.
-In fact, you can even use a runtime value as a key, not only a literal value, and thus entry keys can also be used as an easy way to collect and group the log data:
+In fact, you can even use a runtime value as a key, not only a literal value, and thus entry keys can also be used as a handy way to collect and group the log data:

 ```clojure
 (defn f [n]